sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 I created the Ansible playbook for Jenkins worker to run inside the Terraform provisioner.
 I briefly went over the logic and modules used to setup the Jenkins worker and checked it's syntax validity using the --synyax-check flag for the ansible-playbook command.

-The link to the Jenkins worker playbook can be found in the resources section of this video.

 Resources:\
 install_worker.yaml